-Applying Domain Driven Design to Blockchains
+Applying Domain Driven Design (DDD) to blockchains

 Vendia Share is a platform that you can use to quickly build real-time data sharing applications which we call Universal Applications (or "Unis" for short).